FuzzyMainframes/Awesome-Mainframes/README.md

 Although the original intention of this list was to focus on the IBM System/360 and its descendants, [RattyDAVE](https://github.com/RattyDAVE) reminded me of SimH, which emulates some of IBM's other mainframes, so I am including a section for those machines on this list as well.
 ## Emulators
 * [SimH](http://simh.trailing-edge.com/) ([github](https://github.com/simh/simh)) SimH (History Simulator) is a collection of simulators for historically significant or just plain interesting computer hardware and software from the past.
 It emulates IBM 1401, 1620, 7090/7094, System 3, as well as many other historical computers.
+* [IBM 1401 EMULATOR IN BAL 360 ASSEMBLY](https://github.com/moshix/IBM1401) - An emulator for the IBM 1401 computer, written in BAL360 - intended to work on MVS 3.8
 ## Software
 * [SimH Software Kits](http://simh.trailing-edge.com/software.html) - Various historical operating systems and software to run on your SimH emulated systems.